• FAQ

 • This will need to be explored by each student throughout the school year.
 Some clubs meet once a week with no outside preparation; other clubs (like Speech and Debate) require you to prepare materials outside of the club.
 Athletics take more time because you have to attend practice, meets, and games.
 Think about how many activities you want to be in, look at the classes you have that semester, and what activities you have outside of school (religious, family, music, etc).
 You can always try out a club and decide that it is too much.
 Just let the club advisor know; we all understand.

-4. Where can I find a list of all the clubs/sports that FAU HS offers?
+4. Where can I find a list of all the clubs/sports that Florida Atlantic University High School offers?

 • Since our club offerings sometimes change, we will have a list of clubs available at our back-to-school orientation in August.